YMCA of Greater Seattle Wilderness Program Course Director in Seattle, Washington

 Extensive facilitation and youth development experience.

-Excellent interpersonal communication skills and the ability to build strong relationships with youth and adults from a variety of ethnic and socio-economic backgrounds.
+Excellent interpersonal communication skills and the ability to build strong relationships with youth and adults from a variety of backgrounds.

 Role modeling compassionate and confident leadership

-Possesses self-awareness and is able to work in a collaborative setting.
+Possesses self-awareness and ability to work in a collaborative setting.

 Possesses strong organizational skills, flexibility and a good sense of humor.